spotinst/help/src/docs/spot-connect/integrations/spot.md

 |      Integration Alias               |     A name for the integration instance                                                     |     True       |   |
 |      Spot Programmatic Access Token  |     A Spot Programmatic Access Token is recommended or you may use a Personal Access Token  |     True       |   |

-Follow the steps below in your Spot by NetApp account to generate Spot Programmatic Access Token.
+Follow the steps below in your Spot account to generate Spot Programmatic Access Token.
 1. In the top right, click the user icon and click **Settings**.
 2. In the left menu, click Settings and click **API**.
 3. Click **Permanent Tokens** and on the top right, click **Generate Token**.